-The guitar that Jimi played in the video was made by a guitar luthier called Antanus Casimere (Tony) Zemaitis, based in London, England.
-All of the vintage Zemaitis guitars were made by Tony himself, and many of the popular guitarists of that time were seen playing one – including Eric Clapton, Donovan, Ronnie Wood, and Keith Richards.
-After Tony’s death in 2002, the production of Zemaitis guitars was moved over to Japan.
+The guitar featured in the video was made by luthier Antanus Casimere (Tony) Zemaitis, based in London, England.
+All vintage Zemaitis guitars were handcrafted by Tony himself, and many iconic guitarists of the era were seen playing them, including Eric Clapton, Donovan, Ronnie Wood, and Keith Richards.
+After Tony’s death in 2002, production of Zemaitis guitars was moved to Japan.

-Unfortunately, there doesn’t seem to be any info on what happened to the guitar after Jimi’s death.
-It does, however, seem to be still around, as there are photos of it on a website by David Brewis (now down for some reason).
+Unfortunately, there is no information on what happened to this particular guitar after Jimi’s death.
+However, it appears to still exist, as photos of it were once available on a website by David Brewis, though the site is now offline.

 Feedback